June 21 -June 29 2022

-Myths and Legends – The four gifts of the Tutatha de Danann
+Myths and Legends – The Magical gifts of the Tuatha de Danann

 There are many special places in Ireland that are rich in history, legends, healing and spirituality.
 Our journey will connect us on an intimate level with Ireland’s most sacred landscapes.
 Along the way, you will be fascinated by Joe’s colorful stories and myths of warrior and saint encountered.
 We travel to the hidden Christian center of Clonard, school of the early saints and then make our way back in time to the sacred center of Uisneach from the Neolithic age.
 We explore the underworld of Cruachan, home of the warrior Queen Meabdh.

 Single room supplement is $435